Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

-Access to the algorithm jointly reduced harm for children in disadvantaged categories, namely Black, Hispanic, female, and low-income children (compare light blue triangles to dark blue triangles in Figure \ref{fig:HealthDisparity}).
+Point estimates suggest that access to the algorithm reduced harm for children in disadvantaged categories, namely Black, Hispanic, female, and low-income children (compare light blue triangles to dark blue triangles in Figure \ref{fig:HealthDisparity}).
 The out-groups (square dots) also experienced improvements in outcomes, but they were smaller in magnitude.
 Precise estimates are reported in Table \ref{tab:healthdisparity}, and imply a reduction in disparities in the harm index on the order of 50 to 80 percent (Table \ref{tab:healthdisparity}, bottom row).
-Although none of the reductions in disparities is statistically significant on its own, the cumulative evidence for a reduction in disparities is strong: we can confidently reject that all of the disparities are unaffected ($p<0.001$, Table \ref{tab:healthdisparity}).
+Though large, these reductions are not statistically distinguishable from zero.\footnote{Earlier versions of the paper used Stata's \texttt{suest} command, which reported a highly significant joint test $p<0.01$.
+However, \texttt{suest} does not accommodate different variables temporarily sharing the same name across specifications (i.e., a loop over four disadvantaged groups of interest), leading to an error when compared with hand-calculated stacked regression specifications.}

+Our findings are nevertheless informative in a Bayesian perspective.
+In the absence of prior evidence, suppose a policymaker would have assumed effects on disparities could be of any value.
+We model this with a uniform prior distribution where algorithm support could reduce disparities by up to 200 percent or increase them by that same amount.
+Following \citet{brannlund2024}, we then calculate the posterior distribution given the data we observe, assuming normally distributed point estimates with observed variance.\footnote{The posterior is a truncated normal distribution over [-200,200]: $p(\theta|\hat{\theta})=\frac{1}{\Phi(\frac{200-\hat{\theta}}{\sigma})-\Phi(\frac{-200-\hat{\theta}}{\sigma})}\frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(\hat{\theta}-\theta)^2}{2\sigma^2}\right)$ if $\theta \in [-200,200]$ and zero otherwise. $\Phi$ denotes a normal cumulative distribution function.} We report these posterior distributions with 90 percent credible intervals in Appendix Figure \ref{fig:bayesdisparity}.
+Our estimates reveal that in most cases we can rule out a worsening of disparities for ethnicity, gender, and socioeconomic status.